riteshahlawat/portfolio/blogs/my-favorite-quotes.md

 #### A little history lesson

-The Roman empire went face-to-face with Ancient Carthage in their imperial ambitions.
+The Roman empire went face-to-face with Ancient Carthage owing to their imperial ambitions.
 Over the course of 3 wars spanning over a century, Rome lay seige to the Carthaginian empire.
 During the [second war](https://en.wikipedia.org/wiki/Second_Punic_War), Hannibal, a Carthaginian general, led his army towards Italy.
 In an effort to surprise the Romans he would have to cross the Alps by elephant.
 His generals advised him that this would be impossible due to the harsh climate, to which he responded with the above quote.

 #### Is everything pre-determined